SzuHsi/AAHLS_LabB_cordic/README.md

 # AAHLS_LabB_cordic

 ## Description of the function
-  Coordinate Rotation Digital Computer (CORDIC) is a simple and efficient algorithm for trigonometric functions based on vector rotations
+*  Coordinate Rotation Digital Computer (CORDIC) is a simple and efficient algorithm for trigonometric functions based on vector rotations

+*  Can be used for polar-to-rectangular and rectangular-to-polar conversions

+*  Using only shifts and adds to performing vector rotations
 ## Build flow
 1. Creat a vitis project and add the source code in src/